NauvalPerdana/Apache2-and-WordPress-Installation-on-Ubuntu-Server/README.md

 ## Introduction

 Apache HTTP Server, commonly referred to as Apache, is a widely used open-source web server.
 This tutorial will guide you through the process of installing Apache on your system.

-## Prerequisites

-Before you begin, ensure that you have the following:

-- [ ] Access to a terminal or command prompt
-- [ ] Appropriate permissions to install software on your system

 ## Installation